jandecaluwe/urubu/doc/manual/intro.md

 projects documentation.
 [Fenced Code Blocks] are provided by the Markdown Extra extensions.
 This lets you enter language-specific code blocks without the need for indentation.
-The CodeHilite extension of Python-Markdown enables language-specific syntax highlighting through the [pygments] library.
+The CodeHilite extension of Python-Markdown enables language-specific syntax highlighting via the [pygments] library.

 [Fenced Code Blocks]: http://pythonhosted.org/Markdown/extensions/fenced_code_blocks.html